Review articles on this site earn small revenue from purchasing products through affiliate links.

 • Tissue or toilet paper

-In addition, prior to this, the guidelines for "Knowledge for Resuming Mountain Climbing (Planning and Preparation Edition)" have also been made public, covering a wide range of guidelines, from mountain hut managers and rescue workers to the general public (also updated regularly).
-Additionally, these guidelines also have a collection of Q&As published, so if you want to learn more, be sure to check it out as well.
+Prior to this, a wide range of guidelines, "Knowledge for Resuming Mountain Climbing (Planning and Preparation)," was also published (and will be updated regularly), covering everyone from mountain hut managers and rescue workers to the general public.
+A Q&A collection has also been published for these guidelines, so if you want to know more, be sure to check it out.

-Conservation Alliance Japan (CAJ) General Incorporated Association "Five Guidelines for Going Outdoors"
+Conservation Alliance Japan (CAJ) "Five Guidelines for Going Outdoors"

-Five guidelines for going outdoors now that COVID-19 is spreading
+Five guidelines for going outdoors as the COVID-19 pandemic spreads

-Conservation Alliance Japan, a non-profit support organization that collaborates with the industry and the organizations committed to sustainable conservation of Japan's outdoor fields, has published basic guidelines for conduct when acting outdoors.
+Conservation Alliance Japan, a non-profit support organization that collaborates with organizations and industries working to sustainably conserve Japan's outdoor fields, has published basic guidelines for outdoor activities

-Japan Free Climbing Association (JFA) NPO "Guidelines for using rocky areas after the state of emergency is lifted"
+NPO Japan Free Climbing Association (JFA) "Guidelines for rock climbing use after the state of emergency is lifted"

 Source: Climbing During the Coronavirus Pandemic

-Guidelines for using rocky areas after the state of emergency was lifted (PDF)
+Guidelines for rock climbing after the state of emergency is lifted (PDF)

-It appears that the US and Europe have overcome their serious peaks and are gradually beginning to resume outdoor activities.
-Although there are minor differences in environment and culture depending on the region, the virus itself is the same all over the world, so this should also be useful.
-For reference, we've done a quick look at how we're trying to deal with COVID-19.
+The United States and Europe have also passed the peak of their serious outbreaks, and there seems to be a gradual movement to resume outdoor activities.
+While there are subtle differences in the environment and culture depending on the region, the virus itself is the same around the world, so this should also be of some use.
+For reference, we've done a quick search to see how they are responding to COVID-19

 "#RecreateResponsibly"